Survey Studies in Reformed Theology

 3. The natural man is able to do good in things civil, by virtue of an influence of God upon him which is not regenerative.

-Certainly those speak contrarily to Scripture who used this concept to defend a pre-redemptive work that enables men to seek after the true God of Scripture through Christ while yet un-regenerate (see Free Will, the previous lesson).
+It is contrary to Scripture to defend a pre-redemptive work that enables those still unregenerate to seek after the true God through Christ.